Kenneth-Macharia/Learning/DevOps/docker/docker-notes.md

 - The order of commands in the Dockerfile matters because, once the initial build of the image is done, docker keeps a record of the build process in the cache, such that a rebuild of the image, only executes the stanzas where changes have been made and stanzas after that.
 To ensure builds are fast, place commands for mostly static items at the top and those that change alot at the bottom of your Dockefile.

 # Cleaning the Docker system (docker }=1.13)
+- Use the below commands to clean up the docker environment, since these resources may bloat the system quickly:

     `$ docker system --help` to see system management flags `$ docker system prune` removes everything that is not associated to running containers.
-`$ docker system df` show resources list and info
-`$ docker image prune` will remove dangling images only `$ docker container prune` will remove unused containers `$ docker system prune -a` will removes all containers images and networks.
+    `$ docker system df` show resources list and info `$ docker image prune` will remove dangling images only `$ docker container prune` will remove unused containers `$ docker system prune -a` will removes all containers images and networks.
     `$ docker volume rm {volume_name}` removes one volume ($ docker volume prune removes all)

 # Container Lifetime & persistent Data
 - Containers are usually immutable (once created cannot be changed) and ephemeral (short-lasting and disposable).
 They can be created any number of times from an image.